Guarantees on second-hand goods

-For information about banned products, product recalls and other product safety matters, regularly check our Product safety section, visit the Product Safety Australia website and follow the ACCC Product Safety Facebook page and @ACCCProdSafety on Twitter.
+For information about banned products, product recalls and other product safety matters, regularly check our Product safety section, visit Product Safety Australia and follow the ACCC Product Safety Facebook and @ACCCProdSafety on Twitter.

 It is illegal to supply products, second-hand or new, that do not comply with mandatory product safety standards or information standards, or that are prohibited by a ban order.
 There are penalties for failing to comply.
-For more information, view our Penalties for businesses - product safety page.
+For more information, view Penalties for businesses - product safety.